Gankare/portfolio/ScrapBattle/README.md

 ---

 ## *Stat System*
 I built a dynamic, easy-to-use system where every robot part has its own stats.
-Each part is defined as a ScriptableObject, which determines the model, description, and stats for that specific piece.
+Each prefab part has the Part script, which determines the Part Type with Part Data, description and stats for that specific piece.

+It can look like this in the inspector:

 There are four different part types: